-Don’t get caught out by a sociopathic liar.
+Don’t get caught out by a manipulative liar, especially when they have sociopathic tendencies.
 Look out for these signs and steer well clear.

 What is a sociopathic liar?